 Here are some Multicolored Tulips, some classically inspired ones, and abstract ones to inspire your own designs!

 Thanks to inspired biochemists across the world multicolored tulips do exist.
 You are not limited to just one color.
-These hybrid bulbs have been created to adhere to whatever color scheme you desire.
+Rather, hybrid bulbs have been created to adhere to whatever color scheme you desire.

 Sometimes simplicity says more than anything.
 Even using one color and a classically shaped tulip there is a level of strength and yet a feminine touch to it that really emphasizes a room.